πŸ₯ž A Breakfast with a Waitlist in Tokyo

 What's new in the community?

-After a few months break, our Savor the Journey Facebook Group is back! πŸ₯³ Get a daily dose of travel and food stories and engage with like-minded travelers.
+Join our Savor the Journey Facebook Group and get a daily dose of travel and food stories and a chance to engage with like-minded travelers.
 Feel free to ask in the group for foodie recommendations for your upcoming travels!
-We're also discussing favorite soup recipes to help warm up this winter!

 See them here →